borriellogiuann/NCX/README.md

 - **Country Details:** Click on any country to view detailed information including its capital, population, area, language, currency, and more.

-- **Flag Guessing Game:** Challenge yourself by playing the flag guessing game!
-Test your ability to recognize flags from different countries.

 ## Technologies Used

 - **RESTCountries API:** The app utilizes the RESTCountries API to fetch information about countries, ensuring that the data is always up-to-date and accurate.